 Custom components

-implementation, looking at the existing Checkbox implementation would remind you
+the existing Checkbox implementation will remind you to add the

 You can also find an example of a custom toggle component in the Clear and set semantics section, as well as more detailed information on how to support accessibility in custom components in the API guidelines.